syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Mindmap.md

 ![](Mindmap_images/Mindmap_img1.jpeg)

 ## Mind map layout style
-Mind map styles are defined as collection of node style with a single connector style.
-Collection of node style will apply from root node to leaf node either through branch wise or level wise.
+Mind map styles are defined as a collection of node style with a single connector style.
+Collection of node style is applied from root node to leaf node either through branch wise or level wise.

 ## Branch wise node style
-Defined node style collection will be applied from branch wise by setting “ApplyNodeStyleBy” property as Branch.
-The following code example illustrates how to apply style for mind map level wise.
+Defined node style collection is applied from branch wise by setting the “ApplyNodeStyleBy” property to branch.
+The following code example illustrates how to apply style for mind map branch wise.
 {% tabs %}
 {% highlight c# %}
 //Update mind map layout style